tkhahns/Video_Data_Processing/docs/macos_instructions.md

 The `run_all.sh` script provides a complete end-to-end pipeline that:
 1. Prompts for your Hugging Face token (one-time, not saved)
-2. Downloads videos from SharePoint
+2. Finds all videos in the data/ folder (searching recursively)
 3. Runs emotion and pose recognition in parallel with speech processing for better performance
 4. Extracts speech from the videos
 5. Transcribes the speech to text